braheezy/hangman/README.md

 This project exists to teach myself Go and learn about BubbleTea because it looks like an understandable, powerful, and pleasing looking TUI framework.
 My past attempt at a [TUI in Python](https://github.com/braheezy/pyrdle) didn't go so well.
 It's already going much better with this project :)

 ## Usage
-For now, clone the project and then run:
+Clone the project and then run:
 ```console
 go run main.go
 ```

 Enjoy!

-## Status
+## Feature Status :partying_face:
 The following is to be implemented:
 - [x] End game lose condition :face_with_head_bandage:
     - Yes, right now if you can't solve the word, the program crashes